openEHR/CKM-mirror/README.md

 If we find an error or want to contribute new content to the international repository, then the web-based tools at http://ckm.openehr.org should be used for submitting such content.
 Files in this fork will _not_ be synced back automatically to the international repository.

-Howto-instructions for repository admins to update this repository to get the latest content from the international one:
+Nowadays it is easy to use the "Fetch upstream" button in gitHub to update (recommended way).
+However, if needed, here are teh old howto-instructions for repository admins to update this repository to get the latest content from the international one:
 * With command-line tools https://help.github.com/articles/syncing-a-fork/ or
 * Using the web: https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/